 The prolonged detention of persons under aliens legislation, without a time limit and with unclear prospects for release, could easily be considered as amounting to inhuman treatment.

-The Human Rights Council is an intergovernmental body responsible for strengthening the protection of human rights and addressing human rights violations around the world.
-Its Universal Periodic Review (UPR) mechanism allows the Council to assess the human rights situation in UN member states elected by the UN General Assembly.
+The Human Rights Council is a United Nations intergovernmental body responsible for strengthening the protection of human rights and addressing human rights violations around the world.
+It is comprised of 47 UN member states elected by the UN General Assembly.

 This report voiced concern about the lack of a statutory time limit on immigration detention in the UK.
 Several states recommended the introduction of a time limit, ending the detention of vulnerable individuals, and the implementation of alternatives to detention.

-UN Committee Against Torture (CAT)
+[expand title=”United Nations Committee Against Torture (CAT)“]

 In its latest response to the UK, the Committee urges the government to: